bajamircea/bajamircea.github.io/_posts/2016-04-19-dependency-injection-template-concepts.markdown

 # Code

-Here is one option to enforce the expectation of the `house` class on it's template types.
+Here is one option to enforce the expectation of the `house` class on its template types.
 Lines 7 to 23 are the overhead of using concept/requirements.